openworldza/hpr-docs/docs/admin-guide.md

 - **Approve** / **Reject** — same behaviour as dogs

+### Qualifications tab

+Shows qualification results submitted by users awaiting verification.

+Each row shows:
+- Dog display name (clickable link to profile)
+- Qualification (organisation + name)
+- Grade/score
+- Submitted by
+- Submission date
+- **Certificate indicator** — thumbnail icon if uploaded, warning if missing

+**Viewing certificates:**
+Certificates are viewable inline (thumbnail for images, PDF link for documents).
+This is the **only place** certificates are visible — they are never shown publicly.

+**Approving:**
+- If certificate present: approve directly
+- If no certificate: a warning appears, but you can still approve at your discretion

+**Display name update:**
+When you approve a qualification that has **adds_name_prefix = true**, the dog's display name updates immediately to include the qualification abbreviation as a prefix.

 ### Ownership requests tab

 Shows requests from users to be listed as a dog's owner.